First Capital (NASDAQ:FCAP) Stock Rating Lowered by TheStreet

-TheStreet downgraded shares of First Capital (NASDAQ:FCAP – Get Rating) from a b- rating to a c rating in a research note published on Friday, TheStreetRatingsTable reports.
+TheStreet cut shares of First Capital (NASDAQ:FCAP – Get Rating) from a b- rating to a c rating in a report published on Friday, TheStreetRatingsTable reports.

-Separately, StockNews.com started coverage on shares of First Capital in a research report on Monday.
+Separately, StockNews.com began coverage on First Capital in a research note on Monday.
 They issued a hold rating on the stock.

 The company also recently disclosed a quarterly dividend, which was paid on Thursday, March 31st.
-Shareholders of record on Thursday, March 17th were given a $0.26 dividend.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 2.69%.
-The ex-dividend date was Wednesday, March 16th.
-First Capital’s payout ratio is 30.41%.
+Shareholders of record on Thursday, March 17th were paid a $0.26 dividend.
+This represents a $1.04 annualized dividend and a yield of 2.69%.
+The ex-dividend date of this dividend was Wednesday, March 16th.
+First Capital’s payout ratio is currently 30.41%.

-Hedge funds have recently added to or reduced their stakes in the business.
-Morgan Stanley grew its holdings in First Capital by 96.3% in the second quarter.
-Morgan Stanley now owns 1,641 shares of the savings and loans company’s stock worth $71,000 after purchasing an additional 805 shares during the period.
-BlackRock Inc. grew its holdings in First Capital by 4.4% in the fourth quarter.
-BlackRock Inc. now owns 10,036 shares of the savings and loans company’s stock worth $406,000 after purchasing an additional 421 shares during the period.
-Dimensional Fund Advisors LP grew its holdings in First Capital by 2.4% in the fourth quarter.
+Several institutional investors and hedge funds have recently made changes to their positions in the company.
+Geode Capital Management LLC raised its position in shares of First Capital by 0.9% in the third quarter.
+Geode Capital Management LLC now owns 26,926 shares of the savings and loans company’s stock worth $1,098,000 after acquiring an additional 245 shares during the period.
+BlackRock Inc. grew its stake in shares of First Capital by 4.4% in the 4th quarter.
+BlackRock Inc. now owns 10,036 shares of the savings and loans company’s stock valued at $406,000 after buying an additional 421 shares during the period.
+Dimensional Fund Advisors LP boosted its position in shares of First Capital by 2.4% during the 4th quarter.
 Dimensional Fund Advisors LP now owns 18,917 shares of the savings and loans company’s stock worth $756,000 after purchasing an additional 445 shares during the period.
-Axiom Financial Strategies LLC grew its holdings in First Capital by 33.4% in the fourth quarter.
-Axiom Financial Strategies LLC now owns 20,836 shares of the savings and loans company’s stock worth $844,000 after purchasing an additional 5,211 shares during the period.
-Finally, Geode Capital Management LLC grew its holdings in First Capital by 0.9% in the third quarter.
-Geode Capital Management LLC now owns 26,926 shares of the savings and loans company’s stock worth $1,098,000 after purchasing an additional 245 shares during the period.
-Hedge funds and other institutional investors own 12.67% of the company’s stock.
+Morgan Stanley lifted its holdings in First Capital by 96.3% during the 2nd quarter.
+Morgan Stanley now owns 1,641 shares of the savings and loans company’s stock worth $71,000 after buying an additional 805 shares in the last quarter.
+Finally, Axiom Financial Strategies LLC raised its holdings in shares of First Capital by 33.4% in the 4th quarter.
+Axiom Financial Strategies LLC now owns 20,836 shares of the savings and loans company’s stock valued at $844,000 after purchasing an additional 5,211 shares in the last quarter.
+12.67% of the stock is currently owned by hedge funds and other institutional investors.

 First Capital Company Profile (Get Rating)